Ahalf/JSMap/README.md

 # LABINS-JSMap
-This houses the LABINS data for FREAC  and other stuff
+This houses the LABINS data for FREAC  and other stuff and even more stuff